Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Complete Experimental Results

 \paragraph{Autoencoders} \begin{itemize} \item \textbf{MultVAE}: A variational autoencoder that assumes a multinomial likelihood for user-item interactions \cite{DBLP:conf/www/LiangKHJ18}. \end{itemize}

-The hyperparameter ranges and distributions are the same used in \cite{ferraridacrema2020tois,ferraridacremaetal2020cikm}.
+The hyperparameter ranges and distributions are the same used in \cite{ferraridacrema2020tois,ferraridacremaetal2020cikm}, and are reported in Appendix \ref{app:baseline-hparams} for completeness.
 Note that occasionally the results for \textbf{\EASER} and \textbf{SLIM-BPR} may be missing due to their memory requirements exceeding the 64 GB available on our server.